 In Texas, she serves on the Executive Committee of the Texas Federal Tax Institute.
 Appointed by the Supreme Court of Texas, she served on the Professional Ethics Committee of the State Bar of Texas.
 She is an elected member of the Texas Bar Foundation.
 She is an alumnae of the Leadership Texas, as well as the Leadership America program.
 She was selected as a Woman of Distinction by the Blue Bonnet Council of Girl Scouts.
 She was founding co-chair the Texas Women in Higher Education, Inc.

-Locally, Teague is a past president of the Waco McLennan County Bar Association.
+Locally, Teague serves on the board of directors for Start Up Waco, a non-profit created to lead Waco’s entrepreneurial support efforts and elevate Waco as a hub for business innovation.
+She chairs its Governance Committee.
+She is a past president of the Waco McLennan County Bar Association.
 She has been actively involved in organizations that support the education of the community's young people.
-She was a founding member of the Greater Waco Community Education Alliance leadership team working with other community leaders to increase the community's active involvement in supporting the education of every student in the greater Waco community.
+As a founding member of the Greater Waco Community Education Alliance leadership team, she worked with other community leaders to increase the community's active involvement in supporting the education of every student in the greater Waco community.
 She was also a founding member of the Greater Waco Chamber of Commerce’s LEAD program which provides promising high school students from disadvantaged backgrounds with a mentor from the business community.
 She was a founding member of the Midway Education Foundation board of directors.
 She served as a member of Waco ISD's Partners in Education Advisory Board.
 She taught Sunday school for elementary and intermediate grade school children for over 15 years.
 She was recognized as an Outstanding Alumnus for Leadership Waco and a Distinguished Alumni of Midway High School.
 She served as the chair of the American Heart Association Waco Heart Walk.